NAIST-SE/ObfusEval/README.md

 # ObfusEval

-ObfusEval is a benchmarking tool to evaluate the reliability of the code obfuscating transformation.
+ObfusEval is the benchmarking tool to evaluate the reliability of the code obfuscating transformation.

-The following two metics related the reliability are evaluated.
+The following two metrics related the reliability are evaluated.

 - **Test Pass Rate** indicates the rate of programs that are successfully obfuscated while keeping the functionalities.
 - **Code Distance Mean** indicates how an obfuscated program is changed from the original program.